arjun-trivedi/ana2pi/README.md

 *	`nFB_SR` = Out of `nFB_ST`, the number of Bins that HAVE Reconstructed events.
 *	`nEB_SA` = Out of `nFB_ER` (number of Bins that are Filled by Reconstructed events in Experiment), the number of bins that have no Acceptance.

+`proc_simstats.C` is used to test the hypothesis stated below.

 __Hypothesis for Complete Simulation__